FBATsw/FBAT/README.md

 # Source Code
 This repository contains the Family Based Association Test (FBAT) software source code.
 The FBAT software provides the implementation for several family-based association tests.

+## License
+FBAT is distributed under the terms of the GNU General Public License 3.0 as published by the Free Software Foundation.

 ## FBATpy (prototype release May 2025)
 We will release a prototype of a Python implementation of FBAT that will support GPUs and multi-core CPUs.